Living Wild at Kielder

 • Plashetts Rising - a look-out perch for ospreys and other birds (delivered in conjunction with Kielder Art & Architecture programme) was designed and developed with an ornithologist to ensure it works as a convenient resting place for all types of birdlife.
 The piece was installed in August 2018.

 • We have recruited and trained new volunteers in conservation and visitor engagement which has increased overall capacity and encouraged long term community involvement in volunteering.
 These include protection and interpretation of nesting ospreys and wildlife and osprey wildlife cruises.

 • Year-round events, activities and learning programmes have been encouraged and promoted to make the most of the wildlife and outdoors.
 Activities include family bushcraft, den building , night safaris, red squirrel safaris, bat walks and wild food foraging and cooking.

 • We organised two Wild at Kielder festival events, held in May 2017 and 2018 – which offered wide range of outdoor and wildlife themed activities and events.
 The lessons learnt will be used to plan for future events.

 • We supported two Young Ecologists events to encourage 13-18 year olds with a keen interest in natural history to learn about the science of ecology.

-• An education consultant has been commissioned to assist with reviewing Kielder’s education offer and determine schools requirements.
-A teachers twilight session is planned in November 2018 and enhanced information will be added to the website
+• An education consultant was commissioned to assist with reviewing Kielder’s education offer and determine schools requirements.
+A teachers twilight session took place in November 2018 and enhanced school visits information was added to this website